ingenerator/phinx-lightweight/docs/namespaces.rst

 PSR-4 compliance
 ==================

-Phinx allows the use of namespaces in Migrations and Seeders.
+Phinx allows the use of namespaces in Migrations.
 Migrations require a timestamp in the filename, and therefore won't be fully PSR-4 compliant.
-Seeders do not need a timestamp and will be fully PSR-4 compliant.

 Using namespaces
 ------------------------
 1) locate your Phinx config file, the config file may be in one of following three formats: PHP, YAML or JSON.
 2) Locate the "paths" key inside the config file, it should look something like one of the below examples.
-    - (NB. the "migrations" and "seeds" keys may be both an array or a string, so don't be alarmed if yours looks different)
+    - (NB. the "migrations" key may be an array or a string, so don't be alarmed if yours looks different)

 PHP: